 Data driven research is becoming increasingly important for many research activities at Chalmers.
-To extract valuable patterns from large data sources and meet the related challenges of big data, Chalmers and the ICT Area of Advance have created a group of data science research engineers with the purpose of contributing to big data research projects, i.e., projects with a strong emphasis on methods of data analysis and machine learning that are needed in research projects.
+To extract valuable patterns from large data sources and meet the related computational and scientific challenges, Chalmers and the ICT Area of Advance have created a group of Data Science Research Engineers with the purpose to support and contribute to big data research projects, i.e., projects with a strong emphasis on methods of data analysis and machine learning that are needed in research projects.
 A visualization of different projects the group has worked with the last years can be viewed here: DSRE Project Visualization

-Vilhelm works with machine learning in several research projects at Chalmers.
 Vilhelm has a PhD in complex systems (2016) about mathematical modeling and simulating models of cooperation and learning.
-His technical background includes 15+ years experience in system administration, network and system programming.
-Currently he is focused on applying machine learning methods in several research projects.
+He specializes in applying machine learning in several research projects at Chalmers.

 Oscar works as a Research Engineer within the Big Data initiative at Chalmers.
 He received his M.Sc in Computer Science and Technology from Linköping University in 2015 and has since been at Chalmers.